 The very nature of statelessness makes it difficult to collect statistics accurately and to therefore determine exactly the numbers affected by the phenomenon.
-UNHCR estimates that there are at least 10 million stateless persons worldwide, yet the available data in this report puts the figure at 3.9 million persons in 78 countries or territories.
+UNHCR estimates that there are at least 10 million stateless persons worldwide, while the current statistical data cover 3.7 million persons in 78 countries or territories.

 This is an increase on the figures for the corresponding period in 2014 which stood at 3.5 million individuals.
 This increase is mainly as a result of the newly reported figure of around 300,000 persons in Zimbabwe whose nationality status has been negatively affected by changes in the country’s nationality laws.

 During 2015, only 201,400 refugees returned to their countries of origin with the majority (115,800 or 57%) receiving UNHCR assistance.

 This is a significant increase compared to 2014, when 126,000 refugees returned, but it is still below the number of returned refugees reported in 2013 (414,600).